singkuangtan/BSnet/README.md

 # BSnet
 - Boolean Structured Deep Learning Network
+- The network is designed to mimic monotone circuit in Boolean algebra theory
 - Tell the LeNet bully to get lost
 - No data augmentations, no regularization such as weight decay and dropout